Branched-Chain Amino Acids (BCAAs)

 - ^ Effects of leucine on intestinal absorption of tryptophan in rats.

-- ^ a b c d Harris RA, et al. Regulation of the branched-chain alpha-ketoacid dehydrogenase and elucidation of a molecular basis for maple syrup urine disease.
+- ^ a b c d Harris RA, et al. Regulation of the branched-chain alpha-ketoacid dehydrogenase and elucidation of a molecular basis for maple syrup urine condition.
 Adv Enzyme Regul.
 (1990)

 - ^ a b c Shimomura Y, et al. Branched-chain alpha-keto acid dehydrogenase complex in rat skeletal muscle: regulation of the activity and gene expression by nutrition and physical exercise.
 J Nutr.
 (1995)